J&K simplifies business establishment process

-Jammu, Feb 14 (IANS) In a move to revive the business sector and boost investor confidence with a business-friendly environment in Jammu and Kashmir, the Administrative Council (AC) has approved a series of measures for simplifying business establishment process.
+Jammu: In a move to revive the business sector and boost investor confidence with a business-friendly environment i n Jammu and Kashmir, the Administrative Council (AC) has approved a series of measures for simplifying business establishment process.

 The meeting was held under the Chairmanship of Jammu and Kashmir Lt.
 Governor, Manoj Sinha on Saturday.